 - Don’t be a baby.
 The tingling will stop after a minute or two; no need to wake up the neighborhood :-).

-- Keep the mask on for 10 – 15 minutes (or, if you have time, even up to 30 minutes).
+- Keep the mask on for around 10 minutes.
 Then rinse off thoroughly using lukewarm water and a gentle cleanser.

 - Apply your favorite moisturizer.